bullestock/heekscad/README.md

 Best known as the CAD in HeeksCNC ( CAD/CAM software ) see http://sites.google.com/site/heekscad/

+# About this fork

+This fork (https://github.com/bullestock/heekscad/) and the associated HeeksCNC fork are based on the original at https://github.com/Heeks/heekscad and include the following changes:

+* Compiles with OpenCASCADE 7.6.0, wxWidgets 3.2, gcc 12.2
+* Support for selecting Entry Move when creating a pocket

+Note that this fork has only been tested on Linux.

 # Features

 * Import solid models from STEP and IGES files;